Will, Trust & Inheritance Dispute Solicitors in Reading & Henley-on-Thames

 Dealing with the loss of a family member or someone close to you is never easy.
 At this difficult time, one of the last things you will want to be faced with is a dispute involving their Will or estate.
 Unfortunately, this is not an uncommon situation when a person dies.
 We recognise that such a dispute can be both practically and emotionally challenging, as well as costly, particularly when members of the same family are involved.

-If you do not believe that a will expresses an individual’s true wishes, for example because they may have been unduly influenced, or that a will may be invalid as it wasn’t signed correctly or they lacked capacity, you may have grounds upon which to contest the will.
-If you have been left out of a will or not properly provided for by the will or intestacy then you may wish to consider a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
+When a person dies, their estate will be dealt with as detailed in their Will, or under the rules of intestacy if a Will does not exist.
+If you do not believe that a Will expresses an individual’s true wishes (for example, because they may have been unduly influenced), or that a Will may be invalid as it wasn’t signed correctly or the person lacked capacity, you may have grounds upon which to contest the Will.
+If you have been left out of a Will or not properly provided for by the Will or intestacy, you may wish to consider a claim under the Inheritance (Provision for Family and Dependants) Act 1975.

 We can advise you on contesting a Will, inheritance claims for reasonable financial provision from an estate, disputes about how a property should be dealt with on the death of an owner, and issues where executors and trustees are not considered to be dealing with an estate correctly - for example not paying out the beneficiaries or providing account - and disputes involving Trusts.
 You may find our blog article, ‘Contesting a Will - Who can Make a Claim?’ helpful.